 Someone’s lunch box has landed within reach and I’m so glad it contains a raspberry jam sandwich.
 Smeared down my face, blobs of lurid red will look good on TV.

 Oh, back to the woman.
 She’s pulled some sort of pendant out and is going from person to person and doing something weird with it.

 She must have concussion or brain-stabbage from flying stiletto heels, something severe anyway.
-The idiot purses her lips, looks around the coach, and walks, climbs and wriggles her way to me.
+The idiot purses her lips, looks around the pinging dripping wreckage, and walks, climbs and wriggles her way to me.
 “How are you?
 Art though mortally slain … beyond splat?” she asks.